itscodenation/curriculum-13-14/lessons/Cloud9/Cloud9 Lesson.md

 Click on "Create new workspace" in the upper left

-Name your workspace "january_13".
+Name your workspace "SOMETHING".
 Click on the orange "HTML5" button.
+(Teachers, decide how you want to organize workspaces and add your own workspace names here.)

 Read through https://docs.c9.io/ide_overview.html